-If you currently have a smart meter and you move energy suppliers, there is a possibility your new supplier will be unable automatically read the meter.
+If you currently have a smart meter and you move energy suppliers, there is a possibility your new supplier will be unable to automatically read the meter.
 This is because not all smart meters are compatible with all energy suppliers.
 Your meter will operate as a traditional meter and will need to be read to produce an invoice based on actual readings.

+In this contract comparison report we use the current CCL rate which started from April 23 within our calculations.
 The CCL charge is added to Gas and Electricity invoices for each kWh used, with the following exceptions.

 If your meter uses less than an average, per billing period, of 33 kWh of Electricity per day, or 145 kWh of gas per day, or the supply for domestic or non-business charity use, then you would be exempt from paying CCL.